Offshore Account Opening in an Overseas Bank

 Offshore banking doesn’t necessarily mean going to traditional tax-havens such Bahamas, the Cayman Islands or Vanuatu, though there are still opportunities to be had there, it also extends to financial centers in modern ‘onshore’ environments such as Hong Kong, UAE, Liechtenstein, Singapore, and Georgia.

-Diversification with foreign jurisdictions
+Diversification with Foreign Jurisdictions

-The simple fact is, there are many foreign jurisdictions that have banks that are safer, more fiscally sound and exist in a country that has a more durable economic outlook.
 Banking systems in the West are abysmal for a number of reasons.
 If we take the US, for example, it suffers from a profoundly sick system controlled by the federal government, which has the highest debt in history, currently at roughly 20 trillion dollars.

 The Federal Reserve is insolvent and it supports a system that allows local banks to engage in dangerous banking practices leaving them like 2008’s financial crises, overexposed with much greater liabilities than is safe and little capital reserves to meet deposits.